 The constant cheering from the spectators and encouragement from runners around me helped immensely when I was having a tough time.

 Due to the pandemic, the number of racers had been limited.
-In previous years, there were 8-9 times the amount of participants.
+In previous years, there were 8-9 times the number of participants.

 While I love trail races, there was something special about a large road race with tons of other runners and spectators around you.
 The collective excitement was contagious.